Innovate. Design. Test. Repeat.

 We’ve done it again!
 There are now three Concorde in the world with functioning “droop noses”, two of which are here in the UK, and Hydraulics Online have designed and supplied the hydraulic systems to power both of them…

-The first UK meeting between Great Britain and France to discuss Concorde took place at the Brooklands aerodrome, and more than 30% of every Concorde airframe, British and French, was subsequently manufactured there.
+The first UK-based meeting to discuss Concorde took place at the Brooklands aerodrome, and more than 30% of every Concorde airframe, British and French, was subsequently manufactured there.
 G-BBDG (known as Delta Golf, pictured) was the British pre-production Concorde built to finalise the Concorde design and to allow the Concorde fleet to receive certification before the other aircraft entered passenger service.
 She first flew on 13th February 1974, and was the first aircraft to ever carry 100 people at twice the speed of sound – Mach 2 – 1,350mph.
 Painted in British Airways livery, Delta Golf flew a total of 1282 hours, 9 minutes.

 On 24th December 1981, not long after this picture was taken with the “Red Arrows”, G-BBDG made her final flight and was retired and stored at Filton.
 She never entered service again and was instead used for spare parts, allowing the airline to operate a fleet of seven aircraft.
 As well as its nose and tail, other parts were taken including its engines, landing gear and the majority of the components from the hydraulic system.
 The original nose was later repaired at Brooklands and returned to G-BBDG.